cortexproject/cortex/docs/proposals/auth-gateway.md

 ```

 `admin` will be used for endpoints that do not require authentication, ie. /metrics, /ready, /pprof.
 If no paths are given in the component, such as `frontend`, all of the endpoints of that component will be registered.
-Additionally, the users will be able to specify custom timeouts for each component as opposed to [NGINX](https://github.com/cortexproject/cortex-helm-chart/blob/571fc2a5f184b6b7c243bac3727503264249bfd1/templates/nginx/nginx-config.yaml#L50-L55).
+Additionally, the users will be able to specify custom timeouts for each component similar to [NGINX](https://github.com/cortexproject/cortex-helm-chart/blob/571fc2a5f184b6b7c243bac3727503264249bfd1/templates/nginx/nginx-config.yaml#L50-L55).

 Note that only the distributor and query-frontend are mentioned in the example configuration.
 However, in addition to the distributor and query-frontend, alertmanager and ruler will be supported.
+The same configurations can be done for these components as well.

+The time values that are specified in the above configuration are not tested and are only given as an example.
+The default values for these fields will be decided later when comprehensive tests are conducted.

-Finally, we will ensure the load is balanced between the targets, though the implementation details it is not decided yet.
+Finally, we will ensure the load is balanced between the targets similar to NGINX in which there is a configurable dns refresh parameter and a round-robin between all the hosts.